MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

 - Non-Fraud volume
 - Fraud volume
 - Fraud rate
-- Send to bank volume
+- Send to bank volume(when applies)
-- Bank acceptance rate
+- Bank acceptance rate (when applies)

 ## Operation analysis report
 The **Operation analysis** report calculates statistics of score thresholds, based on the historical date.
 This information can help fraud control professionals understand the potential impact of the score threshold change and select score thresholds for their score rules.